collective/Solgema.fullcalendar/README.rst

 Overview
 --------

-Solgema.fullcalendar is a complete implementation of Adam Shaw Fullcalendar into Plone.
-More info on Fullcalendar here: http://arshaw.com/fullcalendar/
+Solgema.fullcalendar is a complete implementation of `Adam Shaw Fullcalendar <http://arshaw.com/fullcalendar/>`_ into Plone.

 This calendar allows you to display events type objects in a powerfull and fast ajax agenda.
 You will be also able to add, edit and more generally manage your